rosmed/rosmed.github.io/ismr2024/ros-setup.md

 ### Installing the Extensions

-To install the extensions from the packages created above, open the Extensions Manager ("View" -> "Extensions Manager")
+To install the extensions from the packages created above, open the Extensions Manager (`View` -> `Extensions Manager`).
+Near the top of the Extensions Manager window, click `Install from file...` button and choose the `.tar.gz` files under `<working directory>/slicer/packages` created above.
+After installing the all `.tar.gz` files, restart 3D Slicer.